How Executive Coaching works

 What challenges are present?
 What strengths can we draw upon?
 What underlying assumptions are getting in the way?
 Without insight into the areas that require attention it is difficult to build motivation and engagement, or even to know where to start.

 This phase typically includes a combination of self-assessment and in-depth interviews to help illuminate what shifts will have the greatest impact.
-We choose to conduct interviews with key stakeholders rather than rely upon questionnaires because conversations allow us to delve deeper and get to the root of things quickly.
+During our executive coaching we often choose to conduct interviews with key stakeholders rather than rely upon questionnaires because conversations allow us to delve deeper and get to the root of things quickly.

 Step 3 | Defining success and making a plan